 If you notice the bottom of the laptop heating up, place your hand by the vents and check for hot air.
 If it’s warm to hot, chances are it’s overheating.
 If it’s cool or neutral, it’s likely to be working as normal.
 However, if there’s very little air or none at all (and your computer is running slower than normal) there might be dust clogging the fan or it might’ve stopped altogether.

 Cleaning the fan in your laptop is a tricky task, especially if you haven’t done it before.
-We don’t recommend you fix this issue yourself unless you know what you’re doing, so give us a call and we can get on the case!
+We don’t recommend you fix this issue yourself unless you know what you’re doing, get in touch and we can hop on the case!

 How to fix an overheating laptop